64kramsystem/personal_notes/topics/zfs.md

 #
 zpool add $pool $device

+# Add a new top level mirror
+#
+zpool add $pool mirror $device1 $device2

 # Attach a new device to a mirror (convert the pool to a mirror, if it isn't already so).
 # Resilvering will start immediately.
-# Note that $device_in_mirror is the name of the device as defined in the pool status.
+# If a device is detached and reattached, it will still take a long time to resilver (use offline/online
+# for that use case).
+# Best to use the /dev/disk/by-id device for both.
 #
 zpool attach $pool $device_in_mirror $new_device

-# Add a new top level mirror
-#
-zpool add $pool mirror $device1 $device2

 # Detach a device from a pool (/mirror):
 #
 zpool detach $pool $device

+# Temporarily disconnect a device (from a mirror); resumes quickly.
+#
+zpool offline $pool $device
+zpool online $pool $device

 # Delete a device
+#
 zfs destroy $pool/$device

 # ZFS mirroring with different sector sizes (9=512, 12=4096).
 Watch out!
 It has a significant impact on performance.